 I bought a ticket from the self kiosk ticketing machine from Aswan train station and took the train at 3:00 PM.

-The train was pretty empty and people were taking a nap.
+The train was empty, and people were taking a nap.
 I also dozed off a bit and felt guilty immediately to miss the landscapes.
 The train went through the greeneries and villages.

 In three and a half hours I arrived at the Luxor train station.
-Luxor station was more crowded and vibrant comparing to Aswan.
-And, it was beautiful, too!
+Luxor station was more crowded and vibrant compared to Aswan.
+And it was beautiful, too!

 The sun was already set, I was walking with my backpack.
-All of a sudden, I got bemused by the look of Luxor temple – all lit up in this night.
+Suddenly, I got bemused by the look of Luxor temple – all lit up tonight.

-I found my apartment, my host Ismael received me with smile and warm hospitality.
+I found my apartment.
+My host Ismael received me with a smile and warm hospitality.
 I dropped my bag in the apartment and headed out.
-I didn’t have much time to do anything that night apart from roaming around in the alleys and streets of east bank.
-The markets were interesting with mostly local people.
+I didn’t have much time to do anything that night apart from roaming around in the alleys and streets of the east bank.
+The markets were interesting, with mostly local people.

-Next morning, I rented a bi cycle and started my journey in the West bank.
-My ultimate objective was to visit the valley of the kings.
-My icing on the cake was the bi cycle journey in the valley.
+Next morning, I rented a bicycle and started my journey in the West bank.
+My ultimate aim was to visit the valley of the kings.
+My icing on the cake was the bicycle journey in the valley.

-Here is a little history for you.
+Here is a brief history for you.
 All of us know that the sun rises in the east and sets in the west.
-The kings and queens of ancient Egypt lived in the East bank of Nile river.
-After their death, their body was moved to the West Bank.
+The kings and queens of ancient Egypt lived in the East bank of the Nile river.
+After their death, they moved their body to the West Bank.
 In Luxor, the queens were buried in a valley known as the valley of Queens.
-All the kings were taken in the valley of the Kings after their death.
+They took all the kings in the valley of the Kings after their death.
 Needless to say that, the valley of the Kings was more gorgeous and spacious compared to the valley of the Kings.

 My next stoppage for the day was the mighty impressive Mortuary Temple of Hatshepsut.
 It was one of the most impressive things I saw in Egypt.
 Pharaoh is the common title of the monarchs of ancient Egypt.
-This title was preserved for the male (no surprise).
+They preserved this title for the male (no surprise).
 Hatshepsut was an exception.
 She was a female and a Pharaoh.
-A saying goes that, she was the first most influential known woman in the history of mankind.
+A saying goes that she was the first most influential known woman in the history of mankind.

-In 1997, more than 50 people got killed by an assassin in this beautiful complex.
+In 1997, over 50 people got killed by an assassin in this beautiful complex.

 Awestruck by the beauty of the Temple of Hatshepsut, I continued my journey in the valley.
 It was all barren and had a pinking flavour all around.
-The area was covered by the mountains.
+The mountains covered the area.

 Finally, I arrived at the place where many of the Pharaohs are resting in peace.
-To be honest, the valley of the kings were overwhelming to me.
-In the complex, there were countless number of chambers where you will find the mummy of the pharaohs.
-Unfortunately, taking photography was not allowed there, so, I could not capture anything there (except a very few shots that I stole).
+To be honest, the valley of the kings was overwhelming to me.
+In the complex, there were a countless number of chambers where you will find the mummy of the pharaohs.
+Unfortunately, taking photography was not allowed there, so I could capture nothing there (except a very few shots that I stole).
 Each of the tombs were marked with a number prefixed by KV.
 Suppose, KV62 denotes a tomb.
-And, this is the tomb of young pharaoh Tutankhamun.
+And this is the tomb of young pharaoh Tutankhamun.

-You need to do a prior researches of where do you want to go because, it takes quite a lot of effort for reaching inside of a tomb.
+You need to do prior research of where you want to go because; it takes quite a lot of effort to reach inside of a tomb.
 You need to climb stairs like the following to reach out to them.

 What’s inside a tomb?
 It’s mostly a chamber with paintings and carvings on the wall.
 Also, there were coffins with valuables.
 KV62 is the most famous of all and you need to pay extra for visiting there.
-Visiting to KV17, KV9 also need an extra ticket.
+Visiting KV17, KV9 also needs an extra ticket.

 I visited as many tombs as I could.
 As I came with my cycle, I was on my own and I had to come back a long way.
-So, I decided to stop at a point and starting coming come back before the sun sets.
+So, I stopped at a point and started coming back before the sun set.
 The roads were empty.

 On my way back, I lost several times.
-I never felt joyous loosing myself somewhere else.
-Whenever, I lost my way, I saw beautiful architectures, complexes and statues.
+I never felt joyous losing myself somewhere else.
+Whenever I lost my way, I saw beautiful architectures, complexes and statues.
 I didn’t bother to see their names on the map at one point.
-The whole city was an open air museum.
+The entire city was an open-air museum.

 During that night, my host of Airbnb took me to his place where his family lives and we had dinner together.
 Before that, I hopped into a local boat to experience the coolness of river Nile at night.

-I booked a hot air balloon ride the next morning.
-I was asked to wait in a place where a minivan picked me up along with more people.
+I booked a hot-air balloon ride the next morning.
+They asked me to wait in a place where a minivan picked me up along with more people.
 We were taken to the take-off place.
 I witnessed the balloon of different companies preparing to fly.
-The hissing sound of gases along with the fire gave a different vibe to the environment.
+The hissing sound of gases along with the fire gave a distinct vibe to the environment.

-I haven’t ride a hot air balloon before.
-I was a bit scared about it.
-In 2013 a hot air ballon crushed in Luxor killing 19 out of 21 people on board.
+I haven’t ridden a hot air balloon before.
+I was scared about it.
+In 2013 a hot air balloon crashed in Luxor, killing 19 out of 21 people on board.
 It was playing in the back of my mind.
 The take off experience was fantastic.
 Our pilot was giving a real life commentary.

-The sun started to shine.
+The sun shone.
 We could see a green side of Luxor.
-There were numerous other ballons on the horizon.
+There were many other balloons on the horizon.
 Our pilot was controlling it and we were heading towards the valley of the kings.

 The landing was quite an experience, too.
 Like an airplane, the hot air balloon has a preferred area for landing.
 Ours’ was inside a paddy field.
-After the landing, we were handed over a certificate of successful hot air balloon trip in Luxor!
+After the landing, they handed us over a certificate of successful hot air balloon trip in Luxor!
 I have kept it somewhere with a hope that I can use it someday to get a good job 😉

 I went to the East bank afterwards and walked to the Luxor museum.
-I was a bit skeptical about what to expect there as I had already visited the Cairo museum just a couple of days ago.
-I am glad that, I went there.
+I was skeptical about what to expect there as I had already visited the Cairo museum just a couple of days ago.
+I am glad that I went there.
 This museum was full of wonderful ancient pieces.

-Luxor museum had less collection than the Cairo museum but it was deliberate.
-The museum focused more on quality rather than quantiy.
+Luxor museum had less collection than the Cairo museum, but it was deliberate.
+The museum focused more on quality rather than quantity.

 The royal mummies of two pharaohs – Ahmose I and Ramesses I was there.
 This mummy looked more real and undamaged to me comparing to the other mummies I saw earlier.

 The distance between the Luxor museum and Karnak temple is 1.4 KM.
-I decided to walk there keeping the river Nile on one side of mine.
+I walked there, keeping the river Nile on one side of mine.

 Before visiting the temple, I didn’t know what to expect from there.
-It happened to me that, I went to a famous place but, It did not attract me much.
+It happened to me that; I went to a famous place but; it did not attract me much.
 The Karnak temple was an exception to it.
-I was moved by the sheer vastness of the temple complex.
+The sheer vastness of the temple complex moved me.

 What is it?

-It is basically an open air complex comprises of decayed temple.
+It is basically an open air complex consisting of decayed temples.

-I was walking through the chapels, and pylons and wondering how did they build it.
-The ray of the sun from different angles was giving different perspectives.
+I was walking through the chapels and pylons and wondering how they built it.
+The ray of the sun from different angles was giving fresh perspectives.

-For me, the temple was Karnak was the most fulfilling experience in Egypt.
+For me, the temple in Karnak was the most fulfilling experience in Egypt.

 On my way back to town, I took a ride in a horse carriage.
 I was moving forward with the sound of the hoofs of the horses on the street.

 The sun was about to set.
-The day is going to be over very soon, so is the my journey to Luxor and Egypt.
+The day will be over soon, so is my journey to Luxor and Egypt.
 I decided not to do anything.
 I just sat beside the Nile and watched the sun go past the horizon.

 It was my last chance to taste the food of Egypt.
 This time, it was a rabbit.
-I had to finish the food quickly as I had a flight to my home in couple of hours.
-It’s going to be a long flight for me.
+I had to finish the food quickly as I had a flight to my home in a couple of hours.
+It will be a lengthy flight for me.

-For the first time in my trip, I was feeling really sad.
+For the first time in my trip, I was feeling sad.
 I could have stayed many more days in this beautiful country.
 People often go to the museum to see the history.
-In Luxor, the whole city is a museum – an open-air museum.
+In Luxor, the entire city is a museum – an open-air museum.